Suman’s Story: changing attitudes about disability and sport

 Not long afterwards, Suman was offered six-months training to qualify as a National-level referee.
 He now referees for games across four states.

-Seeing someone with a disability in a position like Suman’s, changes attitudes about disability.
-Suman’s experiences inspire younger people with disability.
+Seeing someone with a disability in a position like Suman’s changes attitudes about disability.
+Suman’s experiences inspire younger people with disabilities.

 Back in his village, Suman is actively involved in the local DPO.
-CBM’s partner organisation, CSS, has set up many DPOs in the area around Ranchi, as well as 350 self-help groups.
-CSS has links with the Para-Olympics association and the Disabled Sports Authority.
+CBM’s partner organisation, CSS, set up many DPOs in the area around Ranchi, as well as 350 self-help groups.
+CSS has links with the Paralympics Association and the Disabled Sports Authority.

 This project, “Poverty Reduction & Community Based Inclusive Development of People with Disabilities in Eastern India”, was supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).